MailTape/MailTape-v1/_posts/2019-12-15-Lucie-Antunes.md

 # MailTape's selection

 ## Lucie Antunes - Blue Child
 _ImaCrea_: **"**If Philip Glass and Caribou had a child, would he/she be blue?
-There's something in this track that's so daring in a way, this subtle way of finding balance between contemporary music and pop music.
-It takes generosity and hard work to be able to build such a bridge between these two worlds and it's exactly what I find Lucie Antunes is achieving in her latest album.
-If you have the occasion to see her live, don't hesitate a second.
-It's been one of the best concert I've had the chance to see/listen this year.**"**
+There's something in this track that's so daring in a way, this subtle way of achieving balance between contemporary music and pop music.
+It requires generosity and hard work to be able to build such a bridge between these two worlds and it's exactly what I find Lucie Antunes is achieving in her latest album.
+If you enjoy the occasion to go to her show, don't hesitate a second.
+It's been one of the best concerts I've had the chance to see/listen this year.**"**

 ## Sentimental Rave - Never Asking Favours
 _ImaCrea_: **"**We want beauty and lightness.
-But our world is at stake, it's no mistery.
-And this track is a reminder, it's echoing so many internal fights we are collectively enduring.
-It's raw, not cooked, all the music nutrient are in there.
+But our world is at stake, it's no mystery.
+And this track serve as a reminder, it's echoing so many internal fights we are collectively enduring.
+It's raw, not cooked, all the music nutrient are within there.
 Absorb, dance and let the joy shine.
-This clear cut in this selection is also to remind you that MailTape is not driven by a senseless "artifical intelligence".
-Not a single one would have made such a choice because it's not "confortable", it's a risk that big companies like Spotify, Deezer and else can't afford.
-We can, because we are free and without freedom, human soul dies slowly.**"**
+This clear cut in this selection is in addition to prompt you that MailTape is undriven by a senseless "artificial intelligence".
+Not a single one would have selected such a track because it's not "comfortable", it's a risk that big companies like Spotify, Deezer and else can't afford.
+We can, because we are fully independent thanks to your donations and without freedom, human soul dies slowly.**"**

 ## Sunni Colón - Strands of the Future
-_ImaCrea_:**"**Now we unloaded all the fear with Sentimental Rave's cathartic sound, this track by Sunni Colón is just perfect to get into a state of flow.
+_ImaCrea_:**"**At this time we unloaded all the fear with Sentimental Rave's cathartic sound, this track by Sunni Colón is absolutely perfect to get into a state of flow.
 This guitar, these violins, gosh it gives me chills.**"**

 ## Sandra Nkaké - River
 _ImaCrea_: **"**Sandra Nkaké is back with a stunning album.
 Her voice plus the beauty of her lyrics and this birdish flute flying all around encapsulates well the global idea of this tape I feel.
 Well the global idea of MailTape : celebration of love and music.
-Thank you PS2KY for suggesting me to add this track :).**"**
+Bless you PS2KY for suggesting me to add this track :).**"**

 <p id="outroduction"> That's it for this morning.
 As always, thank you so much for joining us this Sunday.
 Much love to [Lucie Antunes](https://infine-rec.bandcamp.com/album/serge) for her inspiring Sunday selections, [Thibaut Daumin](https://thibaultdaumain.fr/) for his amazing illustration and PS2KY for her poetry.</p>